awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 # Getting CloudWatch Events When Your Auto Scaling Group Scales<a name="cloud-watch-events"></a>

+Amazon CloudWatch Events lets you automate AWS services and respond to system events such as application availability issues or resource changes\.
+Events from AWS services are delivered to CloudWatch Events nearly in real time\.
+You can write simple rules to indicate which events are of interest to you and what automated actions to take when an event matches a rule\.

+CloudWatch Events lets you set a variety of targets—such as a Lambda function or an Amazon SNS topic—which receive events in JSON format\.
+For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

 It is useful to know when Amazon EC2 Auto Scaling is launching or terminating the EC2 instances in your Auto Scaling group\.
-You can configure Amazon EC2 Auto Scaling to send events to Amazon CloudWatch Events whenever your Auto Scaling group scales\.
+You can configure Amazon EC2 Auto Scaling to send events to CloudWatch Events whenever your Auto Scaling group scales\.

-For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.
+**Note**
+You can also receive a two\-minute warning when Spot Instances are about to be reclaimed by Amazon EC2\.
+For an example of the event for Spot Instance interruption, see [Spot Instance Interruption Notices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Auto Scaling Events](#cloudwatch-event-types)